product-os/flowzone/README.md

       # Required: false
       custom_finalize_matrix:

+      # Comma-delimited string of environments that will be used for all custom actions.
+      # Type: string
+      # Required: false
+      custom_environments:

       # Set to false to disable toggling auto-merge on PRs.
       # Type: boolean
       # Required: false